There is nothing solely meek and mild in this name

 Who is Jesus and what does his holy name mean?
-As we’ll see later in this post, Chesterton begins to explore this idea with the limited idea so many have about who Jesus really is.
-We stop short with this idea of complete and non-threatening meekness and mildness, the God who is going to excuse and accept us no matter what, who expects of us no change.
+As we’ll see later in this post, Chesterton begins to explore this idea about the limited concept so many have about who Jesus really is.
+Most stop short with this erroneous idea of non-threatening meekness and mildness, the God who is going to excuse and accept us no matter what, who expects of us no change.
 Yet that carves Christ up into one facet of the divine personality and leaves out all of what the theologian, James Stewart, so aptly described about the fullness of Jesus and the power of his name that even the demons acknowledged:

 “He was the meekest and lowliest of all the sons of men, yet he spoke of coming on the clouds of heaven with the glory of God.
 He was so austere that evil spirits and demons cried out in terror at his coming, yet he was so genial and winsome and approachable that the children loved to play with him, and the little ones nestled in his arms.
 His presence at the innocent gaiety of a village wedding was like the presence of sunshine.

 No one was half so compassionate to sinners, yet no one ever spoke such red hot scorching words about sin.
 A bruised reed he would not break, his whole life was love, yet on one occasion he demanded of the Pharisees how they ever expected to escape the damnation of hell.
 He was a dreamer of dreams and a seer of visions, yet for sheer stark realism He has all of our stark realists soundly beaten.
 He was a servant of all, washing the disciples feet, yet masterfully He strode into the temple, and the hucksters and money changers fell over one another to get away from the mad rush and the fire they saw blazing in His eyes.

 He saved others, yet at the last Himself He did not save.
 There is nothing in history like the union of contrasts which confronts us in the gospels.
 The mystery of Jesus is the mystery of divine personality.”